Gunfighters of Casa Grande: Reception

 Gunfight at Casa Grande was released in Spain during early 1964 and premiered in the United States on April 1, 1964; it was later released in Europe between May 1964 and September 1965.
 Moderately successful, the film earned 19,939,562 ₧ (US: $189,608) during its initial run in Spain.
-As of September 1, 1965, the film was still running in American theaters and appeared in the New York-area as a double feature along with She.
+As of September 1, 1965, the film was still running in American theaters and appeared in the New York City area as a double feature along with She.

-The film was aired on television in the United States during the late 1960s until the mid-1970s and again during the early-to-mid-1990s.
-The film was released on DVD during the early 2000s, although this was on a limited scale and consequently remains one of the more obscure and hard-to-find westerns.
+The film was aired on television in the United States during the late 1960s until the mid-1970s and again during the early to mid-1990s.
+The film was released on DVD during the early 2000s, although this was on a limited scale and consequently remains one of the more obscure and hard-to-find Westerns.

-In his investigation of narrative structures in Spaghetti Western films, Fridlund writes that Gunfighters of Casa Grande basically conforms to the "Classical Plot" in Will Wright's analysis of US Westerns, and Traveller is a "Classical" hero who comes from the outside, saves society (first from Rojo and then from Daylight) and then stays inside.
+In his investigation of narrative structures in spaghetti Western films, Fridlund writes, "Gunfighters of Casa Grande basically conforms to the 'Classical Plot' in Will Wright's analysis of US Westerns, and Traveller is a "Classical" hero who comes from the outside, saves society (first from Rojo and then from Daylight) and then stays inside."
 However, the cunning manipulator and unpredictable psychopath Daylight shows a close affinity to many main characters in the wave of Spaghetti Western films about to emerge on the screens.